espocrm/documentation/docs/user-guide/products.md

 Product items can be used with Opportunity and Quotes.
 They are also available for a customization in Entity Manager so you can create new relationships between products and other entities.

-A product record has three price fields: Cost, List and Unit.
-There is the ability to automatically calculate Unit Price using different formulas according to a selected Pricing Type.
+A product record has three price fields: *Cost*, *List* and *Unit*.
+There is the ability to automatically calculate Unit Price using different formulas according to a selected *Pricing Type*.

+The product can be marked as *Tax-free*.
+It will prevent applying the tax rate upon adding the product to a quote, sales order or inbvoice.

 ![Products list view](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/products/products.png)